jadKhoury1/simple-body-validator-documentation/docs/error-messages/translating-error-messages.md

 title: Translating Error Messages
 ---

-Simple Body Validator comes with a built in translation feature that provides a convenient way to retrieve error messages in various languages, allowing you to easily support multiple languages for your data validation.
+Simple Body Validator comes with a built-in translation feature that provides a convenient way to retrieve error messages in various languages, allowing you to easily support multiple languages for your data validation.

 ### Translation Directory

 To add error message translations you need to create a <code>directory</code> in your project and add all the translation files there.
 For each language you must create a new file.

 Here's an example on how to add the translations, lets say that the directory where you want to add your translations is named <code>lang</code> and you want to add translations for the <code>French</code> and <code>Arabic</code> languages.
-The structure of your files must be as follow.
+The structure of your files must be as follows.

 ```js
     /lang